neicnordic/sensitive-data-archive/sda-sftp-inbox/README.md

 ## Federated EGA/LocalEGA login system

-Central EGA contains a database of users, with IDs and passwords.
+`CentralEGA` contains a database of users, with IDs and passwords.

 We have developed a solution based on [Apache Mina SSHD](https://mina.apache.org/sshd-project/) to allow user authentication via